All Episodes

 So that's exactly what he's done, Sean.

-What that is is exactly what you said.
+What that is, is exactly what you said.

-It's it's political capital to go ahead and do what he promised to do, to drain the swamp.
+It's political capital to go ahead and do what he promised to do, to drain the swamp.

-Investigating for the book, though, spending a lot of time, the swamp is a hell of a lot murkier and deeper than probably he ever expected.
+The swamp is a hell of a lot murkier and deeper than probably he ever expected.

 Certainly I ever expected.